theohbrothers/PSSiteScraper/README.md

 - If Internet Explorer Enhanced Security Configuration (ESC) is enabled, popups will block the execution of the script; the only way around this is to turn off IE ESC.
 The script uses IE's html parsing engine to get uris, which might involve running <code>&lt;script&gt;</code> tags that IE ESC attempts to protect your system from.

 ## NOTE:
-- By default, script directory (where you run the script) needs <b>write permission</b>.
+- By default, script directory (where you run the script) needs <b>read, execute, write permissions</b>.
 All created files/folders will reside in the script directory.

 ## Background:
 - Sysadmins may need a list of their sitemaps, or links from those sitemaps.
 This scripts generates them in seconds.